Personal Development

 The Personal Development curriculum:

-The Personal Development curriculum has been designed to reflect the needs of our community and is based on the statutory guidance for RSE 2020 – see the curriculum map for further details.
-RSE 2024 will be implemented the following academic year to ensure all strands of the framework are being delivered.
+The Personal Development curriculum has been designed to reflect the needs of our community and is based on the statutory guidance for RSE 2025 – see the curriculum map for further details.
+Teaching under the new framwork will begin in September 2026.

 How Personal Development is delivered: